mas-bandwidth/netcode/STANDARD.md

 * If the dedicated server public address is not in the list of server addresses in the private connect token, ignore the packet.

-* If a client from the packet source address is already connected, ignore the packet.
+* If a client from the packet IP source address and port is already connected, ignore the packet.

 * If a client with the client id contained in the private connect token data is already connected, ignore the packet.

-* If the connect token has already been used by a different packet source IP address, ignore the packet.
+* If the connect token has already been used by a different packet source IP address and port, ignore the packet.

-* Otherwise, add the private connect token hmac + packet source IP address to the history of connect tokens already used.
+* Otherwise, add the private connect token hmac + packet source IP address and port to the history of connect tokens already used.

 * If no client slots are available, then the server is full.
 Respond with a _connection denied packet_.

-* Add an encryption mapping for the packet source IP address so that packets read from that address are decrypted with the client to server key in the private connect token, and packets sent to that address are encrypted with the server to client key in the private connect token.
-This encryption mapping expires in _timeout_ seconds of no packets being sent to or received from that address, or if a client fails to establish a connection with the server within _timeout_ seconds.
+* Add an encryption mapping for the packet source IP address and port so that packets read from that address and port are decrypted with the client to server key in the private connect token, and packets sent to that address and port are encrypted with the server to client key in the private connect token.
+This encryption mapping expires in _timeout_ seconds of no packets being sent to or received from that address and port, or if a client fails to establish a connection with the server within _timeout_ seconds.

 * If for some reason this encryption mapping cannot be added, ignore the packet.